1010Robotics/Resources/FieldProcedures.md

 13. Up to 4 robots on the field doing autonomous and driving.

 14. No stacking cones without a robot (throwing counts as that).
 No flipping cones.
+Don't stack cones.

 15. When practicing match loads make sure that you and the cones don’t get in people’s way.

 16. Don’t leave your robot on the field unattended.

 17. No building/fixing on the field.
+No leaning on field.

 18. No leaning in on the side of the robotics field while robots are in there.